A virtual convening of leaders in technology, journalism, government, and academia.

 In mid July, the University of Washington’s Center for an Informed Public (CIP), together with Microsoft’s Defending Democracy Program, brought together leaders across different sectors for three days of roundtable discussions to discuss the impact of synthetic media and deepfakes on the upcoming 2020 U.S. elections.
 The convening brought together participants from technology, media, and academia in small groups to discuss the issues, tools, and strategies around mitigating the threats of synthetic media.

-Resources for further reading on deepfakes, synthetic media, and the disinformation ecosystem:
+ADDITIONAL RESOURCES: Resources for further reading on deepfakes, synthetic media, and the disinformation ecosystem:

 - Adobe Previews Technical Whitepaper